opengovsg/postmangovsg-guide/campaign-guide/sms-onboarding-overview/step-4-configure-your-twilio-account/README.md

 This is the last detail you need to save before proceeding to Postman.

 {% hint style="info" %}
 Note: we used to ask users to purchase a US phone number at USD$1.15.
 This will enable a one-way messaging ability (from you to recipient).
-With the implementation of the senderID regime by IMDA, this is no longer required - _only if you are sending ONLY to Singapore numbers._
+With the implementation of the Sender ID regime by IMDA, this is no longer required - _only if you are sending ONLY to Singapore numbers._

 **However, if you are sending SMSes to foreign numbers,** you will still need to purchase a phone number.
 Otherwise, your messages will not be delivered.
 Find out how to purchase a phone number [here](what-if-i-need-to-buy-a-phone-number.md), and follow these [steps](what-if-i-need-to-buy-a-phone-number.md) to set up your messaging service ID.
 You can ignore the steps below if you are purchasing a phone number.